Imagine getting in the car with all of your equipment and NOT knowing where your final destination would be!

-I can guarantee you that I was the only child my age, in all of Riverside, California, that knew when the next total solar eclipse over the United States would be.
+I can guarantee you that I was the only child my age, in all of Riverside, California during the 1990s, that knew when the next total solar eclipse over the United States would be.
 I knew that I was not going to waste this chance!

 But the couple years leading up to this eclipse were filled with kicks to the gut.
 The emotional pain from a recent divorce was still persisting.
 My longtime coaching job had pushed me out, forcing me to find work elsewhere.
 I was hurt physically, mentally, and financially during a rough period of change and “redesign.”
 Because everything around my home just seemed to be falling apart for those who lived there, this trip would provide a chance to be away from things at home, and give myself, plus my two parents a chance to get away, clear our minds, and visit relatives on the way to the eclipse.

-Despite the path of totality in Wyoming being only few hours away from Boulder, my aunt and uncle warned us that all the locations in Wyoming within the path of totality were expecting potential “Woodstock” levels of congestion along I-25.
+Despite the path of totality in Wyoming being only few hours away from Boulder, my aunt and uncle warned us with reports that Wyoming was expecting potential “Woodstock” levels of congestion along I-25.
 Because of reports that basic amenities like food, water, and toilets would be scarce, my extended family, plus my mother, chose to stay and watch the partial eclipse from the comforts of Boulder instead.

 Once we passed Wheatland, Wyoming, we then knew that we were within the path, and were guaranteed a total eclipse from then on!

 We didn’t get much sleep that night because of the excitement, and the fact that we were parked right next to train tracks and got woken up by them ever so often.
 But for something like this, it’s worth it!

 Many tourists would of course see this giant 8 inch telescope, and there were quite a few who were almost too afraid to approach us and waited for me to wave them in.
 Those who came over before I started taking pictures were treated to a crisp look at the sun’s surface without going blind, and the sunspots clearly showed structure and shape.

 As the moon kept “eating” more of the sun, I could easily notice that my surroundings on the ground were dimmer.
 The sun was clearly being deprived of light by the moon, and the scene grew eerier by the second!
 When the sun was about 60-70% covered, the pinhole projections were easily seen on the ground under the shadows of trees.
 I can’t tell you how many people were in awe of just the pinhole images through the leaves when they learned about this phenomenon for the first time.

 Totality was less than a few minutes away, and I knew, heck, I EVEN PRACTICED the moment where I needed to remove the filter from the tube, and since the filter was attached to the tube via velcro strips, it had to be done slowly and carefully.
 I wanted my filter off approximately two minutes before totality.